ImperialCollegeLondon/ReCoDE-penalised-reg/docs/1-chapter-1.md

 To group genes into their pathways, we use the major collections of gene sets of the Human Molecular Signatures Database (MSigDB) [L4].
 There are nine such collections, C1-C8 and H, each containing pathways that perform different tasks.
 For this dataset, we will use the C3 pathway, which are the regulatory target gene sets (gene sets representing potential targets of regulation by transcription factors or microRNAs).

-We can download the gene set (the .gmt file) from the MSigDB [L4] website.
+We can download the gene set (the .gmt file) from the MSigDB website [L4].
 The gene sets are updated regularly and an account is needed to download them.
 For those reasons, the C3 .gmt file has been provided in the GitHub repository (`data/gene-sets`).

 We load the file using
 ```{r, results='hide'}
 geneset_data <- GSA.read.gmt("data/gene-sets/c3.all.v2023.2.Hs.symbols.gmt")
 ```
 This contains three elements:

 1. `genesets`: this is a list, where each list entry is the the names of the genes for a particular gene set.
 2. `geneset.names`: the names of the gene sets.
 3. `geneset.description`: links which give descriptions of each gene set.

-We need to match the genes in X to the genes in the gene sets in the `geneset_data` object.
+We need to match the genes in $X$ to the genes in the gene sets in the `geneset_data` object.
 We now match the genes to the gene sets.
 To do this, we use the `match` R function.
 ```{r}
 gene_identifiers <- Table(raw_data)[,2] # these are the gene names in X